tomdu3/CI-project-1/README.md

 - **Text Area Resizible bug** - In the Contact Us form the textarea that was supposed to be of a fixed size was resizible.
 That was changed after the mentor pointed it out.

 ## Testing

+### User-Stories Testing
+#### Current User Goals
+1. As a current user, I want to find general information about smiling depression and its symptoms.
+* The Home Page has a few general information about the smiling depression.
+* The Symptoms Page has the information regading the general four symptoms of the smiling depression.
+* The Awareness Page has four videos related to the smiling depression.

+2. As a current user, I want to easily navigate through the site and access the information I require.
+* The navigation bar is clearly defined and easily navigabale for users to find and use.
+* The footer menu is easy to use with recognizable icons on small screens and the text indication on bigger screens.

+3. As a current user, I want to easily navigate to content I have previously viewed within a small number of steps.
+* On all sites there's a navigation bar with links to each page.

+4. As a current user, I want to easily find the info and contact form for the Institute for Wellbeing.
+* On all pages there's a section with info about location with the accompanying image and Google Map.
+The first three pages have a Contact Us section and button that leads to the last Contact Us Page with a form to contact the Institute for Wellbeing.

+#### New User Goals
+1. As a new user, I want to easily navigate the entire site intuitively.
+* The navigation bar is clearly defined and easily navigabale for users to find and use.
+* The footer menu is easy to use with recognizable icons on small screens and the text indication on bigger screens.
+2. As a new user, I want the information I seek to be easily accessible and relevant.
+* The navigation bar is clearly defined and easily navigabale for users to find and use.
+* The footer menu is easy to use with recognizable icons on small screens and the text indication on bigger screens.
+3. As a new user, I want attractive and relevant visuals and colour schemes that work with the content.
+* An interesting and calming palette was created by [Color Mind](http://colormind.io/).
+* The content related images were take from [Wikipedia](https://www.wikipedia.org/), while the other images are from [Pexels](https://www.pexels.com/) and [Unsplash](https://unsplash.com/).
+4. As a new user, I want to easily find the info and contact form for the Institute for Wellbeing.
+* On all pages there's a section with info about location with the accompanying image and Google Map.
+The first three pages have a Contact Us section and button that leads to the last Contact Us Page with a form to contact the Institute for Wellbeing.

+#### Goals of a Person Suffering of Smiling Depression
+1. As someone who suffers of smiling depression, I want to factually correct and relevant information about smiling depression and its symptoms.
+* The Home Page has a few general information about the smiling depression.
+* The Symptoms Page has the information regading the general four symptoms of the smiling depression.
+* The Awareness Page has four videos related to the smiling depression.
+2. As someone who suffers of smiling depression, I want the information I seek to be easily accessible and relevant.
+3. As someone who suffers of smiling depression, I want to easily be able to find info about the Institute for Wellbeing and make contact.

+#### Goals of a Person working/living with someone suffering of smiling depression
+1. As someone who is working/living with a depressed person, I want to factually correct and relevant information about smiling depression and its symptoms.
+2. As someone who is working/living with a depressed person, I want the information I seek to be easily accessible and relevant.
+3. As someone who is working/living with a depressed person, I want to easily be able to find info about the Institute for Wellbeing and make contact on behalf of the person suffering of smiling depression.

 ### Validator Testing